 Of course, just the presence of a camera can be preventative, especially when paired with a motion-activated spotlight—which in addition to literally shining a light on an intruder, may attract the attention of neighbors as well.
 Many camera systems work smart home devices such as Alexa and Google Home, and you can receive alerts with video as activity is happening.

-There is no shortage of lists of recommended security cameras for all types of situations and uses (outdoor, cordless, smart doorbells).
-Ring, which makes smart doorbells, security cameras, and smart lighting, is offering 30 percent off select products through December 24th.
+Ring, which makes smart doorbells, security cameras, and smart lighting, is offering 45 percent off select products.